 Here are links to specific sections within the packing list:

 - Clothing: Weather conditions on Kilimanjaro fluctuate significantly and rapidly from lower altitudes to higher altitudes.
-In this section, we provide detailed advice and recommendations on the type of clothing you require and the important mechanism of layering
+In this section, I provide detailed advice and recommendations on the type of clothing you require and the important mechanism of layering

 - Footwear: Your feet are what get you to the top of Kilimanjaro.
 Read this section to understand what type of hiking boots you need, as well as which trekking socks are required